bitelchux/SuperDragonRescue/README.md

 Make your sound effects here:
 [as3sfxr](http://www.superflashbros.net/as3sfxr/)

-(Right click on slider and use copy and paste to copy sfx data into your code)
+(Right click on the center sliders and use copy and paste to copy sfx data into your code)

 ## Gulp Instructions
 ```